vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 <div class="chapter-header">
   <h2 class="chapter-subtitle">Strategic Decomposition: Domain Driven Design</h2>
   <div class="chapter-meta">
-    <span class="reading-time">📖 30 min read</span>
+    <span class="reading-time">??
+30 min read</span>
-    <span class="difficulty">🎯 Advanced</span>
+    <span class="difficulty">??
+Advanced</span>
   </div>
 </div>

 > *"Total unification of the domain model for a large system won't be feasible or cost effective."*
-> **— Eric Evans, Domain Driven Design**
+> **� Eric Evans, Domain Driven Design**

-If Conway’s Law (Chapter 2) describes the human topology of a system, Domain Driven Design (DDD) describes its semantic topology.
+If Conway�s Law (Chapter 2) describes the human topology of a system, Domain Driven Design (DDD) describes its semantic topology.

 For the Senior Architect, DDD is often misunderstood. it's frequently conflated with its "Tactical" patterns Entities, Value Objects, Repositories, and Aggregates.
 While these patterns are vital for

 Writing clean code within a service, they don't solve the distributed system problem.
 You can build a perfectly valid "Aggregate" and still create a Distributed Monolith if that Aggregate is the wrong size or coupled to the wrong things.

 The Architect's primary concern is Strategic Design: determining where the model stops being valid.
 The single biggest cause of microservice failure is the attempt to create a "Single Source of Truth" for complex concepts like "Customer" or "Product" across the entire enterprise.
-This creates a Semantic Lock—a rigid dependency where every team must agree on a single definition, paralyzing velocity.
+This creates a Semantic Lock�a rigid dependency where every team must agree on a single definition, paralyzing velocity.

 To decouple the system, we must first decouple the language.